sshojiro/sshojiro.github.io/about.markdown

 - Volunteer activity.
 Indonesia, Feburary 2012-March 2012.

 ## Educational Activity
-- Work as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
+- Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2017
-- Work as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
+- Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2016
-- Work as a teaching assistant of an introductory serminar for first and second year bachelor students at Department of Chemical System Engineering, the University of Tokyo,  Apr.-Jul.
+- Worked as a teaching assistant of an introductory serminar for first and second year bachelor students at Department of Chemical System Engineering, the University of Tokyo,  Apr.-Jul.
 2016
-- Work as a teaching assistant of a lecture, the group learning at Department of Chemical System Engineering, the University of Tokyo, Oct.
+- Worked as a teaching assistant of a lecture, the group learning at Department of Chemical System Engineering, the University of Tokyo, Oct.
 2015-Jan.
 2016
-- Work as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
+- Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2015

 ## Research Visits
 - Visited Assitant Professor Goto in Ozaki group at Kwansei University.
 May 2016.